 - keep your body moving

-If you're with someone, ask him or her to put the heating on or make you a hot drink.
+If you're with someone, ask them to put the heating on or make you a hot drink.

 You should also attempt to keep your body moving as best you can.
 Lying in one position for too long can make you stiff, sore and damage the skin.